EML 300B-XLS, 300B-XLM Data Sheet

 5. Some of our competitors claims to be the only one with a Center Tapped filament, but at EML we build since many years all tubes Cathode Tapped, not just this tube.

 6. Do not experiment with lower filament voltage, to expect better lifetime.
-If it was that easy, we would make the tubes like this ourselves.
-The specified filament voltage is the one for best lifetime.
+We already specify filament voltage for the best lifetime.

 7. Gold Plated grids have a few advantages, such as increased bias stability, some protection against accidental overload, and better linearity of tube curves.